I can’t dissolve the detours and construction zones but I can lay out your options for getting to your destination.

 Of course you can also check with local bike shops.

 Find one, fire up the company’s app, log on to begin your reservation and take off.
-Sounds simple enough but the rules of use are important too: 1) Stay off the sidewalks.
+Sounds simple enough but the rules of use are important too: 1) Stay off the sidewalks in high-use pedestrian areas.
 Use bike lanes wherever they’re available.
 2) Wear a helmet; it’s not mandated by law but a really good idea.
-3) Don’t leave them where they will impede motor or foot traffic.
+3) Don’t leave them where they will impede motor or foot traffic; all too often people leave them blocking curb cuts, impeding those using wheelchairs.
 Each is equipped with GPS so the companies always know exactly where they are.
 They max out at about 15 mph and have a range of about 12-15 miles.
-Currently Bird and Lime’s rates are $1 to unlock and 15¢ per minute.
+Currently all four companies offer the same rates: $1 to unlock and 15¢ per minute.
+New competitors are expected to enter the market soon.